kigster/bashmatic/README.md

  * [ruby](lib/ruby.sh), [sym](lib/sym.sh) (encryption) and [utility](lib/utility.sh) helpers
  * and finally, [*LibRun*](lib/runtime.sh) — a BASH runtime framework that executes commands, while measuring their duration and following a set of flags to decide what to do on error, and so on.

-Each library will have a set of private functions, typically named `__lib::util::blah`, and public functions, named as `lib::util::foo`, with shortcuts such as `foo` created when makes sense.

 ----

 ## Usage